 Everyone wants a room with a view, but who would expect it in a laundry room?
 White beadboard cabinets add country charm while the stained wood floors bring a traditional coziness to the space.
 The soft blue table adds a touch of color and charm, and it even serves as another place to set a laundry basket.
 The concrete laundry sink adds an additional natural tone and texture to this clean, crisp room.

 Want to take your love of color even further?
 The laundry room can be the perfect spot to add those bold paint colors that you love without having them dominate your home.
 Whether it’s wallpaper, paint, or even the washer and dryer, color can wow in the laundry room.

 Project by Plain and Posh

-This small laundry room packs a major punch with its teal Shaker cabinets and black-and-white tiles.
-While this bold combination may be too much in a kitchen or even a bathroom, it’s just the right amount here, with the white walls balancing the color and pattern.
+This small laundry room packs a major punch with its teal Shaker cabinets and black-and-white tile floor.
+While this bold combination may be too much in a kitchen or even a bathroom, it’s just the right amount here, with the white walls balancing the color palette and pattern.

 Project by EBHCI